 I grew up driving our farm trucks.
 The first truck I ever drove was a 1949 Chevy 2 ton truck, hauling hay with my family.
 I was only 4 years old then.
 I would drive through the fields while Grandpa, Dad, and my Uncle would buck the bales onto the truck and stack them. (*Just for an FYI, I recently bought that truck back, and am hoping to restore it for my son.)

 Miles & Experience -- Until I had my stroke this past fall, I had 35 years under my belt, with no accidents.
-As for miles, this is only a guess but I would say somewhere in the neighborhood of 5,000,000, since back in the earlier days, drivers ran much more than they do now.
+As for miles, this is only a guess but I would say somewhere in the neighborhood of 5,000,000, since back in the earlier days, truck drivers ran much more than they do now.

 Training -- When I started driving, truck driving schools didn’t exist.
 Neither did interstates.
 The interstate system was just getting started, with bits and pieces here and there, joined mainly by US Highways.

 My very first trip was from Kansas City to Sacramento, across Hwy 50.
 I will never forget it either.
 I was with a friend who asked me to “ride along”.
 It was either that, or haul hay all summer.
 So, I decided to take and adventure.
 And what an adventure it turned out to be.

 Once we got West of Canyon City, Colorado, the driver asked me if I would like to drive.
 Not knowing much about it, I said, “sure”.
 What he didn’t bother to tell me was that I was about to take 73,280 lbs of truck across Wolfe Creek Pass.

 I can still picture the White with red striped hood that was impaled into the side of the mountain at a 15 mph sharp left turn, right before a ski resort.
 But, I was committed now.